pangeo-data/pangeo/docs/index.rst

 The project has three main goals:

 #.
 Foster collaboration around the open source scientific python ecosystem for
-   ocean / atmosphere / land / climate science
+   ocean / atmosphere / land / climate science.
 #.
-Build out the stack with domain-specific packages
+Support the development with domain-specific geoscience packages.
 #.
-Scale out the stack to handle petabyte-scale datasets on HPC and cloud
+Improve scalability of these tools to to handle petabyte-scale datasets on
-   platforms
+   HPC and cloud platforms.

 There are different entry points to our documentation for different types of
 users: